 Volunteer Opportunities

 Rewild Portland is a mostly volunteer-run organization.
 We are always looking to find more people who want to chip in and make our mission come to life.
 We’ve grown a lot in the last year and are seeking new and more volunteers!
 We have a variety of volunteer tasks, and encourage people to help where they feel most inspired.
 If you are interested, please attend a volunteer orientation.
 The volunteer orientation is a time to familiarize yourself with our organization and mission, learn about volunteer opportunities for the coming year, and meet other volunteers and the Rewild Portland staff.
 It’s also a great way to become more involved in the Rewild Portland community.
-We show our appreciation for regular volunteers by offering free classes specifically for them, as well as inviting them to come along on our member hikes.
+We show our appreciation for regular volunteers by offering free classes specifically for them.

 Teaching, facilitating, and assisting at our monthly Free Skills Series